The1WhoPrtNocks/C2_hunter/README.md

 # C2_hunter
-Python conversion for RITA from BHIS
+Python conversion for RITA from BHIS that does not require Zeek